jtrauntvein/cross-platform-build/README.md

 * env (string[], optional): Specifies the environment variables that should be defined within the docker container.
 * options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

+#### `docker_build()`

+The async `docker_build()` function will create a target that will execute the `docker build` command with appropriate parameters to build a docker image.
+This function requires the following parameters:

+* `name` (string, required): Specifies the name for the target to be created.
+* `depends` (string[], required): Specifies an array of names for targets that must be built before this target can be built.
+* `image_name` (string, required): Specifies the name that will be applied to the docker image as well as any tags that docker will assign to this image
+* `docker_file` (string, optional): Optionally specifies the name of the docker file that describes the build instructions for the image.
+The default value, if used, will refer to the `dockerfile` file in the directory from which this target will be built.
+* `working_dir` (string, optional): Optionally specifies the directory from which `docker build` will be executed
+* `options` (object, required): Must specify the `options` parameter (or an object derived from that parameter) that is passed to the exported function for your `makefile.js` script.

 #### 3.1.8 mk_dir()

 The mk_dir() function generates a target that will ensure the existence of a directory for a given path and will create any parent directories for that path as necessary.
 The options for this function are as follows: